Pearson BTEC HND in Performing Arts

 Level 3 Diploma in Theatrical.
 Special Effects and Hair and Media Make-Up

-This 1 year course has been specifically designed to develop your practical skills to an advanced level through a variety of techniques.
+This 1 year course is aimed at those who already have experience within the make up industry and has a working portfolio.
+It has been specifically designed to develop practical skills to an advanced level through a variety of techniques.

 Level 3 Subsidiary Diploma in Production Arts

 This course is equivalent to 1 GCE A-Level and gives you the opportunity to study on an engaging programme comprised of both practical and academic elements.